 Barbara’s interest in dreams began with a nightmare at age 6.
 Her desire to understand dreams grew and she pursued studies in psychology at the University of Missouri (1971-74) before attending the School of Metaphysics (1975-79).
 Since 1976, Dr. O’Guinn Condron has made guest appearances on radio and television shows and been interviewed by newspapers here and abroad.
-From WGN in Chicago to WGNO in New Orleans, from PBS Latenight in Detroit to BBC Radio in London, her expertise in her subjects and her ease as a public speaker have made her a media favorite especially on call-in shows.
+From WGN in Chicago to WGNO in New Orleans, from PBS Latenight in Detroit to BBC Radio in London, her expertise in her subjects and her ease as a public speaker have made her a media favorite especially on live call-in shows.
 Her affection for using media to connect people was behind the National Dream Hotline®, the annual weekend of sharing dream research sponsored by the School of Metaphysics.
 She served as International Coordinator for the hotline from its inception in 1989 to 2000.

 In 1997, she founded www.dreamschool.org to share School of Metaphysics research and answer questions from dreamers online.
-Five years in development, she is the architect and principle writer of the Dreamschool Scholar Program, a complete six course offering that leads to certification as a Dreamologist and Dream Interpretation Coach.
+Five years in development, she is the architect and principle writer of the Dreamschool Scholar Program, a complete six course on principles of dream interpretation and mentoring.
 The Dreamer’s Dictionary is based upon the SOM researchers’ years of study in Mind Linguistics.
 Her film “Ten Powers of Dreaming” is shown during POWERS of TEN a daylong teaching on the essential life skills.